Korean War: Prelude to war (1950)

+The coming Korean War was one of three wars that the Soviet and Chinese leaders had planned across East Asia in 1950.
+The first was a North Korean invasion of South Korea, which was to be backed by Chinese forces if necessary; they also planned a Chinese invasion of Taiwan later that year, and a Viet Minh revolution in Vietnam, which was to be backed by Chinese advisors and weaponry.

+Kim told his inner circle about the preparations, including Pak Hon-yong, Aleksei Hegay, Supreme People's Assembly Presidium President Kim Tu-bong, Minister of Defense Choe Yong-gon and Minister of Justice Lee Sung-yop.
 Soviet generals with extensive combat experience from World War II were sent to North Korea as the Soviet Advisory Group.
 They completed plans for attack by May and called for a skirmish to be initiated in the Ongjin Peninsula on the west coast of Korea.
+Kim suggested the invasion start in late June.
+Soviets thought the North Koreans needed more time to prepare, but as the rain season was about to begin in July, which could make North Korean advances harder, they ultimately accepted Kim's proposal.
 The North Koreans would then launch an attack to capture Seoul and encircle and destroy the ROK.
 The final stage would involve destroying South Korean government remnants and capturing the rest of South Korea, including the ports.

 On 7 June 1950, Kim called for a Korea-wide election on 5–8 August 1950 and a consultative conference in Haeju on 15–17 June.
 On 11 June, the North sent three diplomats to the South as a peace overture, which Rhee rejected outright.
+On 15 June, the invasion date was set to 25 June.
 On 21 June, Kim revised his war plan to involve a general attack across the 38th parallel, rather than a limited operation in Ongjin.
 Kim was concerned that South Korean agents had learned about the plans and that South Korean forces were strengthening their defenses.
 Stalin agreed to this change.
+On 24 June, division commanders received their invasion orders.
+The KPA planned defeating the South Koreans in twenty-two to twenty-seven days.